bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.1 Introduction

 [The Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01) regulates all mining activities in British Columbia – from early exploration to development, production, reclamation, closure, and post-closure.
 A permit must be in place before any work in, on, or about a mine can occur.
 On receipt of a British Columbia (B.C.)
 Mines Act Permit Verifiable Credential issued according to this Governance Framework (GF) framework, the credential holder shall be granted the same rights as a permittee holder in receipt of a paper and/or digital copy of a B.C.
 Mines Act Permit under the B.C.
 Mines Act.
+Currently, only Major Mines Permits are able to be issued as Verifiable Credentials.
+Additional mine permit types (i.e. B.C.
+Regional Mines Permits) may become available in the future.

 Further information can be found online: [BC Mine Permitting](https://www2.gov.bc.ca/gov/content/industry/mineral-exploration-mining/permitting)